sanity-io/sanity-mcp-server/README.md

 - [📝 Quality Improvement Recommendations](https://sanity-io.github.io/sanity-mcp-server/improvement-recommendations.md) - Prioritized list of suggested improvements
 - [📈 Raw Quality Data (NDJSON)](https://sanity-io.github.io/sanity-mcp-server/quality-tag-checkpoint.ndjson) - Historical quality metrics for all releases

+#### GitHub Pages Quality Report Setup

+To view the quality report on GitHub Pages:

+1. Ensure GitHub Pages is enabled in the repository settings
+   - Go to repository Settings → Pages
+   - Under "Build and deployment" → "Source", select "GitHub Actions"
+   - Save the changes

+2. The quality report is automatically updated whenever:
+   - Changes are pushed to the main branch
+   - A new release tag is created

+3. Access the report at the URL shown in the workflow run summary

 Quality metrics are automatically updated on each release and can be manually generated with `npm run quality:report`.

 ## License